-Service provider takeaway: Selling SaaS successfully will require service providers to rethink their development and delivery strategies.
+Service provider takeaway: Selling SaaS successfully will require service providers to rethink their development

 First, it's important to understand how far-reaching SaaS is.
 Many industry observers believe that SaaS will only appeal to small and medium-sized businesses (SMBs) that lack the money to afford traditional, on-premise enterprise applications or the staff to keep those applications up and running.
 They also believe that SaaS will only be adopted by larger enterprises to address non-mission-critical needs such as worker productivity and collaboration.

 THINKstrategies has found that both of these assumptions are wrong.
 Our research and consulting work shows that companies of all sizes are using or evaluating SaaS solutions spanning the full range of enterprise applications.
 And a 2007 McKinsey & Co. survey found that 61% of North American CIOs at companies with sales over $1 billion plan to adopt one or more SaaS applications over the next year, compared with 38% in 2005.

 THINKstrategies' research has found similar adoption rates among SMBs.
 We've also seen a rapid growth of our online directory of SaaS solutions, the SaaS Showplace, which now includes more than 600 SaaS vendors offering more than 2,500 Web-based software services across 80 application and industry categories.

 The success of Salesforce.com's customer relationship management (CRM) software service in companies of all sizes is a clear indication of the growing acceptance and adoption of SaaS enterprise applications.
 Even the founder of PeopleSoft, Dave Duffield, has founded a SaaS company, Workday, which will offer an on-demand alternative to traditional, on-premise enterprise resource planning (ERP) applications.